 Café Hawelka

-This Viennese coffee house is another popular meeting point for artists, and an oasis of peace right in the middle of the city.
-Cafe Hawelka is more of an institution with authentic charm.
+Located in the heart of the city, this Viennese coffee house serves as a popular meeting point for artists and an oasis of peace.
+Cafe Hawelka is less of a cafe and more of an institution with authentic charm.

 Café Diglas

-Cafe Diglas doubles up as one of Vienna’s best patisseries.
-They offer live piano performances on Tuesday, Wednesday, Friday and Saturday evenings.
-The cafe offers an amazing experience beyond the usual coffee house culture in Vienna.
+Cafe Diglas doubles as one of Vienna’s best patisseries.
+They offer live piano performances on Tuesday, Wednesday, Friday, and Saturday evenings.
+The cafe offers a wonderful experience beyond the usual coffee house culture in Vienna.

 Expect a traditional look and feel with a cozy atmosphere and the most delicious red currant cake! (as well as many other tasty treats and pastries).